- Brand name

 - You think you are allergic to any of the ingredients contained in REPLAGAL.

-Your doctor will discuss the risks and benefits of taking REPLAGAL if you are pregnant or breastfeeding.
+Your doctor will discuss the risks and benefits of using REPLAGAL if you are pregnant or breastfeeding.

-If you have not told your doctor about any of the above, tell him/her before you are given REPLAGAL.
+If you have not told your doctor about any of the above, tell him/her before you use REPLAGAL.

 How is REPLAGAL given